Free consultation

 • The level of pain and suffering endured by the family members

-• The amount of children or other dependents
+• The number of children, parents, or other dependents

 • The age of any children or dependents